 In-Person And Online Sessions For Free

 At the Writing center, we offer both in-person and online services, to accommodate the diverse group of students we have here at WOU.
 In-person tutoring sessions give the students the opportunity to work face to face with one of our trained tutors, which can allow for an in-depth analysis of the students’ works and insightful feedback on what can be improved.
-Live online tutoring sessions offer the advantage of accommodating students that may not have the flexibility to attend an in-person tutoring session; students are able to chat one-on-one with a trained tutor and receive detailed feedback on their assignments in real-time.
+Our live, online tutoring sessions offer the advantage of accommodating students that may not have the flexibility to attend an in-person tutoring session; students are able to chat one-on-one with a trained tutor and receive detailed feedback on their assignments in real-time.

 Students can easily make an appointment through their Portal or through our Make an Appointment page, linked below.
 If you want to help your students make an appointment with us, consider sharing this page with your students or linking it to your Canvas page: